attentec/battleship/README.md

 `python3 main.py --display --client <ip> --ai <second ai>`

+Hold Esc to quit a ongoing AI match

 ## Instructions of use
 The game can be executed on a Raspberry pi with a 4 x 8 Unicorn pHAT or in a terminal.